defridge/Portfolio-2-TDEE-calculator/README.md

 ![Goals](docs/readme_images/goals.png)

 - New Daily Calories
-  - After a goal is choose the new total daily calories will be calculated and display here for the user.
+  - After a goal is chosen the new total daily calories will be calculated and display here for the user.
-  - A new button will appera on this section which will open a modal box giving the user an example of how to split up their protein, carbs, and fat intake to suit thier new calorie goal.
+  - A new button will appear on this section which will open a modal box giving the user an example of how to split up their protein, carbs, and fat intake to suit their new calorie goal.

 ![New Calories](docs/readme_images/newkcals.png)